Iolanda (singer): Musical career

 Iolanda was drawn to compete in the first semi-final, where she placed eighth out of 16 with 58 points, qualifying to the grand final, where she placed 10th out of 26 with 152 points (139 from the juries and 13 from the televote).

+On 11 February 2026, Iolanda participated in the "Amor ao Centro" benefit concert, alongside with several other Portuguese artists, to support the victims of Storm Kristin.